5anthosh/fcal/README.md

 You can declare variables using `=` or `:` operator, you can also reassign them

-> please note that you can not use variable name which is used in for phrases in operation and units
+> please note that you can't use variable names which is being used  for phrases in operations and units

 ```sh
 radius : 20cm